gh-wsits/thunar_custom-actions/README.md

 ### Distribute files in subfolder

+This script distributes files from a folder containing thousands of files into subfolders with one thousand files each.

 ### Get image metadata**

 This custom action displays the metadata of a selected image file with a right-click on one of the selected files in thunar and choosing "Get image metadata".